LIIHWF/robot-testing-sc/README.md

 - **Meta Model**: Defines the task grammar and system model using situation calculus, specifying actions, objects, and relations.

-- **Abstract Layer**: Generates valid abstract test configurations for task and initial world state using combinatorial testing.
+- **Abstract Layer**: Generates valid abstract test configurations for the task and initial world state using combinatorial testing.

 - **Concrete Layer**: Instantiates abstract configurations into concrete test cases and executes them in simulation with STL falsification.